Fayeza-Inamdar/Zomato_Data_Analysis/README.md

 ------------------------------------------------------------------
 🔍 Key Highlights:

-Performed data cleaning and preprocessing (handling missing values, type conversions, and feature engineering) Conducted Exploratory Data Analysis (EDA) to identify patterns in ratings, pricing, and customer preferences Analyzed factors such as online ordering, table booking, cost for two, and restaurant types Built visualizations using Python (Matplotlib/Seaborn) to present trends and insights effectively Derived insights on popular cuisines, customer spending behavior, and rating distribution
+Performed data cleaning and preprocessing (handling missing values, type conversions, and feature engineering).
+Conducted Exploratory Data Analysis (EDA) to identify patterns in ratings, pricing, and customer preferences.
+Analyzed factors such as online ordering, table booking, cost for two, and restaurant types.
+Built visualizations using Python (Matplotlib/Seaborn) to present trends and insights effectively Derived insights on popular cuisines, customer spending behavior, and rating distribution